pashacraydon/spark-tabs/README.md

 ## Features

-* Order tabs by recent activity
+* Tabs are ordered by recent activity
-* Automatically close tabs after idling for set number of minutes
+* Tabs are automatically closed after idling for set number of minutes (optional, default is 40 minutes)
-* Whitelist urls so their tabs won't automatically close after idling
+* Whitelist urls so their tabs won't automatically close after idling (optional)
-* Save closed tabs in the dropdown list
+* Closed tabs are saved in a 'dimmed' state in the dropdown
+* Close all tabs with one click
-* Filter tabs by keyword
+* Find tabs quickly by filtering them by keyword
-* Navigate tabs with keyboard shortcuts
+* Close, pin, throw out and navigate tabs with keyboard shortcuts

 ## Keyboard Shortcuts

-* Command + A, toggle tabs popup
+* Command + Shift + Z, toggle tabs popup
 * ↑ or k, navigate up one tab
 * ↓ or j, navigate down one tab
 * p, pin tab